-I was visiting a friend overseas recently and just hanging out with him, his wife and their two young daughters (4 and 7 years of age).
+I was visiting a friend overseas recently, just hanging out with him, his wife and their two young daughters.
 Saturday morning presented us with a beautiful day and two days ahead of us to enjoy.
-My friend, a particle physicist who loves outdoor pursuits, and myself sat down to breakfast with his family and we both began pouring over local websites looking for the best walk, cycle, or other adventure we would be able to manage locally with the best combination of ease, access to food (and possibly beer) and suitability to all of our ability levels.
+My friend, a particle physicist who loves outdoor pursuits, and I sat down to breakfast with his family.
+We both began pouring over local websites looking for the best adventure we would be able to manage locally with the best combination of ease, access to food (and possibly beer) and suitability to all of our ability levels.

 We were enjoying ourselves immensely trying to optimise the experience for everyone (including ourselves) and reporting back all of the variables to the team assembled around the table.
 An hour or so passed in this fashion while the kids and his wife seem to become more and more visibly frustrated.
-My friends wife interrupted our research to indicate that previously there had been occasions where they had spent so much time deciding what to do they ended up running out of time to do anything or they had had to do something rushed and not very well planned.
-The four year old suddenly interjected, "yeah Daddy why don't we just do something fun outside together?
+My friends wife interrupted our research to indicate that previously there had been occasions where they had spent so much time deciding what to do they ended up running out of time to do anything.
+One daughter suddenly interjected, "Yeah Daddy why don't we just do something fun outside together?

-My friend's family didn't really care whether we could identify the absolute perfectly optimised solution for what to do on the weekend; they were looking forward to doing almost anything fun outdoors together before the weekend was over; it is a lot easier to find something to meet this criteria than finding the perfectly optimised thing.
-We ended up going snowboarding based on a recommendation on the second website we visited and we had a short drive afterwards to a local establishment where we had some local food and soft drinks (and a beer each for the adults).
+My friend's family didn't really care whether we could identify the absolute perfectly optimised solution for what to do on the weekend; they were looking forward to doing almost anything fun outdoors together before the weekend was over.
+It is a lot easier to find something to meet this criteria than finding the perfectly optimised thing.
+We ended up going snowboarding based on a recommendation on the second website we visited and we had a short drive afterwards to a local restaurant.
 We had a great time.
 We got air.
 We were radical (apparently).
 We saw military jets seemingly metres away from us doing training flights and dives in the mountains.
 Serendipity reared its beautiful head.

 "Maybe our employees would be happier if we just did something together about this before the year ends?"